Alchus/scout-stuff/04-First-Class.md

 |---|
 | Fajita Tacos |

+This menu has foods that are high in protein, making them a good source of energy for an active weekend outdoors.
+The fajita tacos include a lot of vegetables. *However, the bacon and brats are very high-fat meats, making them a delicious but treacherously easy way to oversupply calories*

 ```
 2b	Using the menu planned in First Class requirement 2a, make a list showing a budget and the food amounts needed to feed three or more boys.
 Secure the ingredients.
 ```